 Kelly Sorenson was born in Oklahoma but raised in West Virginia where he spent much of his childhood outdoors.
 He completed a Bachelor of Science degree in wildlife and fisheries management from West Virginia University and a Masters in Public Administration from Golden Gate University.
 Kelly has spent 20 years saving endangered species in the wild, including work with peregrine falcons, bald eagles and California condors.
 As Executive Director for Ventana Wildlife Society since 2003, Kelly led the effort to establish the endangered California condor to central California while also strengthening the organization.

-In her five years as a Monterey Peninsula resident Katie has had the pleasure of getting to know both the people and wild places of Monterey County as she works to connect the two in meaningful ways.
-She has a degree in conservation from the University of Wisconsin and has worked with respected organizations in our area including the Monterey Bay Aquarium Seafood Watch program, Sea Studios Foundation, and the Wahine Project, to protect wild places and empower the people who love them.
+In her five years as a Monterey Peninsula resident Katie has had the pleasure of getting to know both the people and wild places of Monterey County as she has worked to connect the two in meaningful ways.
+Katie has a degree in conservation from the University of Wisconsin and has worked with a variety of environmental organizations in our area including the Monterey Bay Aquarium Seafood Watch program, Sea Studios Foundation, and the Wahine Project, to protect wild places and empower the people who love them.
 This included co-starring with a wild sea otter in the feature film Otter 501.

 Katie currently works with the Elkhorn Slough Foundation, a non-profit organization that protects Otter 501’s marshland home.
-In her free, Katie explores the most remote and beautiful parts of Monterey County – hiking our parks with her dog, traveling the length of the Salinas River, paddling the Slough, and backpacking the Ventana Wilderness.
+In her free time, Katie explores Monterey County – hiking our parks with her dog, traveling the length of the Salinas River, paddling the Elkhorn Slough, and backpacking the Ventana Wilderness.
+Join her in the spring for “Big Sur Backpacking for Beginners”, a course offered through MPRPD’s Let’s Go Outdoors! program.

-As a representative of Ward 3, Katie will work to serve the interests of our community and provide sound guidance and support for the staff of MPRPD as we work toward being the best small park district in the nation – protecting our vibrant natural , connecting with the District’s diverse communities, and providing recreational opportunities that bring the two together.
+As a representative of Ward 3, Katie will work to serve the interests of our community and provide sound guidance and support for the staff of MPRPD as we work toward being the best small park district in the nation – protecting our vibrant natural resources and connecting with the District’s diverse communities to the outdoors.
 She encourages you to contact her directly with ideas to help our parks succeed.
 Katie joined the MPRPD Board in January 2015.

 Kathleen Lee is a long time resident of the Peninsula, where she resides with her husband, Rob and their two children.
 She works for the County of Monterey, in the office of the Fifth District Supervisor.
 Kathleen holds a degree in Political Science from California State University, Fresno and an Executive Masters in Public Administration from Golden Gate University.
 She comes from a long family history of public service and is proud to be continuing the family tradition as the representative of the Fourth Ward on the Monterey Peninsula Regional Park District.
 Kathleen joined the Board in 2011.